wp-plugins/pierres-wordspew/readme.txt

 == Changelog ==

+= 4.51 =
+* Changed MSN to Bing to reflect the new name of Microsoft bot.

 = 4.50 =
 * Added the possibility to select precisely who will be able to **use** the shoutbox.
 Selected users will be able to see and participate to chat, other users will simply view the discussion.